prabhuabi/Arena/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Arena, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Azure](https://learn.microsoft.com/en-us/entra/identity/) - learn about Azure authentication.